arkworks-rs/snark/README.md

 * [`algebra`](algebra):  implements the mathematical base components:  large integers, finite fields, elliptic curves, and fast Fourier transform.
 * [`primitives`](primitives): serves basic cryptographic primitives (such as hash functions and Merkle trees, signature schemes, verifiable random functions).
 * [`proof-systems`](proof-systems): This is the main crate for the Darlin protocol suite.
 It provides the traits and structs for proof carrying data and the above mentioned proof systems.
-Groth16 and GM17 proving systems have been kept to for backward compatibility.
+[Groth16](https://ia.cr/2016/260) and [GM17](https://ia.cr/2017/540) proving systems have been kept too for backward compatibility.
 * [`r1cs-core`](r1cs/core): Defines core functionalities for rank-1 constraint systems (the circuit synthesizer).
 * [`r1cs-std`](r1cs/gadgets/std): This crate contains elementary "standard" circuits (or, "gadgets"): Boolean operations, native field and elliptic curve arithmetics.
 * [`r1cs-crypto`](r1cs/gadgets/crypto): Provides the circuits for various cryptographic primitives, such as the Poseidon hash, signature schemes, and SNARK verifiers.